 The series is also known as Love in the Moonlight.
 Hong Ra On disguises herself as a man and counsels men on dating.
 Due to a love letter she wrote for a client, she meets Crown Prince Hyo Myeong.

-Ra On is unaware that he is the Crown Prince and Hyo Myeong is unaware that Ra On is a woman.
+On the other hand, Ra On was unaware that he was the Crown Prince and Hyo Myeong was unaware that Ra On was a woman.
 The Crown Prince becomes interested in Ra On.
 His eunuchs become aware of this and attempt to get Ra On to become one of them.
 (Source: MyDramaList)

 47. King Geunchogo

 The story of King Geunchogo, warrior king of Baekje.
-Under his reign, the kingdom experienced its glory days, with military conquests that saw him controlling most of the Korean peninsula and a subsequent enhancement of political power that reached its greatest height in Baekje’s history.
+Under his reign, the kingdom experienced its glory days, with military conquests that saw him controlling most of the Korean peninsula and a subsequent enhancement of political power that reached its most significant height in Baekje’s history.
 (Source: DramaWiki)